backdrop-contrib/afterlight_tribute/README.md

-PURE CSS
+Afterlight Tribute
 --------

-Pure CSS is a basic, black and white, simple blank canvas theme using:
+Afterlight Tribute is a monochromatic blog theme with an option for a full-screen background image.
+Add your favorite background image or color to lend your personal flair.
+It is a basic, black and white, simple blank canvas theme using:

 - integration with Pure CSS by Yahoo! for more mobile friendly page elements
 - default Backdrop layouts
 - some Bartik default CSS
 - a single CSS file OR
 - SASS stylesheets using libSASS and Grunt for workflow
+- Responsive Menus module integration is highly recommended.
 - integration with either the Mobile Navigation module or Responsive Menus module for dropdown or mobile-friendly main menu.
 Sliders, custom fonts and other theme features do not come with this and you are encouraged to incorporate separate modules for each page feature that you wish.

-A news site is a good example of how to use this theme.
+A blog or organization that wishes to be seen as stylish is a good example of how to use this theme.
-A children's charity website is probably not a good fit for this theme.
+A traditional/blue-chip type business is probably not a good fit for this theme.

 "This theme differentiates itself by its simplicity and structure.
 It does not incorporate a great list of features but rather embodies a frontend workflow.
 Many of the existing themes are bloated with features and overwrites.
 We do not want to rewrite output, just makes it easier to develop a theme in a structured way." - quote from the original developers.